smartarch/extremexp-llm/patterns.md

 Example instance: "Given the initial situation p=0, list all the tasks that will run when workflow 'Workflow3' is executed in order in which they will run.", reference answer: Task7, Task8

 ---

+### Is loop infinite?

+Rationale: Can the LLM determine if a loop is infinite?

+TODO

+### Loop end condition

+Rationale: Can the LLM determine under which conditions a loop ends?

+TODO

 ### Trace of tasks with initial situation